bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DataExchangeRate_2AuHR1lx11mP7sIpwz9u8Z/Documentation.md

-Indicate the data transfer rate of the access point in bit per second (bps).
+Indicates the data transfer rate of the access point in bit per second (bps).